...

 Conclusion

 Even though might look like a Stone Age, I would recommend giving it a shot.
-It's a great tool, and it's worth it.
+It's a great editor, and it's worth it.
 It's increasing your productivity, and it's a lot of fun to customize it.
+Even if you won't use Neovim as editor, you won't regret vim motions.
+Vim motions are really great and changing completely the way how you write things.
 You do not even have to be a software engineer to use it, you can use it for writing your blog posts, or any other text.
 Software engineers can also get familiar with languages like Lua and VimScript.